KritiAI/docs_pvt/abstracted-verbs.md

 **Comments: **

-This overides the message object of the element.
+This overrides the message object of the element.

 e.g. to override the text of a normal text message in a step named "welcome\_txt", send: